Why AI Bias in Healthcare Matters for Michigan Nurses in 2026

 When is the Cultural Competency training due?

 The training must be completed within your two-year renewal cycle and documented when you submit your license renewal application.
-Illinois RN licenses expire on May 31st of odd-numbered years for most nurses.
+Illinois LPN licenses expire on May 31st of even-numbered years for most nurses.
 You should complete the training well in advance of your expiration date to prevent last-minute complications.
 Many nurses choose to complete it early in their renewal cycle to ensure compliance.
 Remember that the course completion date must fall within the current renewal period you are reporting for.

 What topics does the training cover?